applewoodsmokedham/metagraph/memory-bank/productContext.md

 7. As a smart contract developer, I want to see detailed execution traces of my transactions so that I can debug and optimize my code.

 8. As a developer, I want a consistent user interface across all method pages so that I can quickly learn how to use new methods.

+9. As a DApp developer, I want to connect my Bitcoin wallet so that I can test my application with real transactions.

+10. As a wallet integration developer, I want to see examples of proper wallet integration so that I can implement it in my own application.

+11. As a Bitcoin developer, I want to interact with multiple wallet providers so that I can ensure my application works with different wallets.

 ## Key Features